Khoeckman/StorageManager/README.md

 - **itemName**: `string` — key under which the data is stored.
 - **options** (optional):
   - `defaultValue` — default value if none exists.
-  - `encryptFn` — function to encrypt values before saving.
+  - `encodeFn` — function to encode values before saving.
-  - `decryptFn` — function to decrypt values when reading.
+  - `decodeFn` — function to decode values when reading.
   - `storage` — custom storage object implementing `getItem` and `setItem`.

 ### `value`

 - **Getter**: returns the cached value (fast).
-- **Setter**: sets and caches the value, encrypting and serializing if needed.
+- **Setter**: sets and caches the value, encoding and serializing if needed.

-### `getItem()`
+### `getItem(decodeFn)`

+- **decodeFn** — function to decode values when reading, defaults to `this.decodeFn`.
 - Reads the value from storage.
-- Decrypts and parses JSON-encoded objects.
+- Decodes and parses JSON-encoded objects.
 - Updates the internal cache.
 - Returns the actual stored value or default if missing.

 ### `reset()`

 - Resets the value to the default.
+- Returns the new value.

 ---